 - the payments of grants or loans;

 - purchases of goods and services;

 - asset purchases, sales transfers or leases;

 - debts forgiven; and

 - guarantees.

-Giving consideration to relationships with related entities, and transactions entered into during the reporting period by the Fund, it has been determined that there are no related party transactions to be separately disclosed, with the exception of the following:
+Giving consideration to relationships with related entities, and transactions entered into during the reporting period by the Fund, it has been determined that there are no related party transactions to be separately disclosed.